B2B(Business to Business) Search Engine Marketing: Unleashing Your Digital Potential

 You are improving your website’s link popularity.

 Your website needs to draw high-quality inbound connections.
-An inward link originates from another website.
-Your website will rank higher in search results.
+An inward link originates from another website, and it will rank higher in search results.
 Google prioritizes the popularity of links over the relevance of websites.

 Public relations and SEO share many similarities.
 To see results, there must be a continuing, persistent effort.
 Significant achievements can be attained within three to six months; you can then build on those accomplishments while creating a solid foundation.